 DISCLAIMER: Nothing on this page is to be cited as a legal source.
 This is for helpful/informational purposes only and should not replace direct advice from a tax professional.
+Tax laws may change and personal situations vary.
+Consult your accountant with any questions.

 WHO SHOULD FILE FOR LA BUSINESS TAX EXEMPTION?